-Abortion self-care is an abortion with pills without a prescription, with or without the involvement of a health provider.
-Abortion self-care is on the rise globally due to the increasing availability of simple, safe, highly effective medications that meet people’s need for safe abortion on their own terms.
-Research and evidence show that women can safely and effectively self-manage an abortion with pills when they have accurate information about the dosing regimen and when to seek treatment for complications.
+Self-managed abortion is an abortion with pills without a prescription, with or without the involvement of a health provider.
+Self-managed abortion is on the rise globally due to the increasing availability of simple, safe, highly effective medications that meet people’s need for safe abortion on their own terms.
+Research and evidence show that people can safely and effectively self-manage an abortion with pills when they have accurate information about the dosing regimen and when to seek treatment for complications.

-We work to generate new evidence, share knowledge and explore clinical and regulatory questions within this rapidly evolving area so that, ultimately, women have the resources, support and care they need to manage their reproductive lives.
-We work in communities to train clinical and non-clinical providers who are already supporting women in abortion self-care to use the safest methods.
-And we tackle legal barriers to abortion self-care, including laws that criminalize it.
+We work to generate new evidence, share knowledge and explore clinical and regulatory questions within this rapidly evolving area so that people have the resources, support and care they need to manage their reproductive lives.
+We work in communities to train clinical and non-clinical providers who are already supporting self-managed abortion.
+And we tackle legal barriers to self-managed abortion, including laws that criminalize it.

 How to safely self-manage an abortion with pills

-Reliable, evidence-based information that gives women control over their own bodies and reproductive choices.
+Reliable, evidence-based information that gives people control over their own bodies and reproductive choices.

 Abortion pills without doctor visits—and through retail pharmacies—now legal in U.S